AlfonsoOrozcoAguilarnoNDA/elgoi/README.md

 It runs on shared hosting or, preferably, a **Vultr VPS at $5/month**.
 No Composer.
 No dependency hell.
 Just PHP doing what PHP does best: running on anything.

-The Python phase will use a separate domain (elgoi.com) to serve live dashboards and explore what Python 3.x can do in a real, adversarial-audience environment.
+The next phase will use a separate domain (elgoi.com) to serve live dashboards and explore what Go can do in a real, adversarial-audience environment.

 **Why EVE Online as a test bench?**
 EVE players are, by definition, data auditors and resource optimizers.
-If a Python dashboard survives EVE Online's community, it'll survive any corporate client.
+If a Go dashboard survives EVE Online's community, it'll survive any corporate client.

 ---